Mountain Gorilla Families In Uganda & Rwanda

-Gorilla families or gorilla groups are the social groups of mountain gorillas which are biologically related.
+Gorilla families in Uganda and Rwanda are the social groups of mountain gorillas which are biologically related.
 Just like humans, gorillas also live in a family which is led by the alpha male known as a silverback.
 Other members in the family include several females, juveniles and infants.
-The number of gorillas in a single family may range from 2 to 30 individuals.
-Over 40 gorilla groups have been successfully habituated in Uganda, Rwanda & Congo and these are the ones that are visited by tourists.

-Gorilla families in Uganda
+List of Habituated Gorilla families in Uganda

 Gorilla families in Buhoma